 Spent every free hour last night, and today, re-playing retro Castlevania games.
-Gosh, I’m so out of practice.
+Gosh, I’m so out of practice!
 I used to be able to reach Death in the first game without taking a hit.
 Last night, I barely made it past the wicked third stage intact.
 No thanks to those blasted Medusa Heads.

 But hey, this is the game franchise that I’ve loved since 12.
 Netflix’s decision to do it as an animated series also seems to be a promise that the end-result wouldn’t suffer the usual problems with live-action adaptations.
 I have high hopes for this miniseries, I’d say.
 From the looks of the trailer, I think I am not going to be disappointed.

 Enough!
 Episode one is already available in the system.
 I’m off to medieval Wallachia.

 My parents bought it for me in 1986 after I pestered them for half a year.
-How did I learn about the game?
-The shop we bought my NES at had it on display.
-Throughout the whole hour of testing and bargaining, I was absorbed with trying to get past the first stage.
+Prior to that, how did I learn about the game?
+Well, the shop we bought my NES at had it on display.
+Throughout the whole hour of testing and bargaining there, I was absorbed with trying to get past the first stage.
 I was also far more interested in Castlevania than any of the packaged free titles the shop was offering.

 By the way, CV was one of the more expensive cartridges back then.
 Thus why the merchant absolutely refused to offer any packaged deals for it.
+The rascal.

 - Correspondingly, I developed an interest in European mythology, arts, architecture, etc.

-Still, if I had to indicate in a poll or something which is the video game developer that I respect most, Konami is the name I would put down right away.
-That’s all thanks to a certain little 8-bit whipping sprite.
-My steadfast companion in the daunting quest to take down the world’s most famous vampire.
+Still, if I had to indicate in a poll the video game developer that I respect most, Konami would be the name I would write right away.
+This, thanks to a certain 8-bit whipping sprite known as Simon Belmont.
+My steadfast avatar in the daunting quest to take down the world’s most famous vampire.